AdobeDocs/commerce-testing/src/pages/guide/index.md

 Unit tests are used to check a single unit of PHP code in isolation.
 They are usually written during development using [test-driven development][] (TDD).

-Because they do not require the full Magento application stack to be initialized, they run an order of magnitude faster then integration tests.
+Because they do not require the full application stack to be initialized, they run an order of magnitude faster then integration tests.

 For more information, see [Running Unit Tests][].